 - Slide export

-- Support for rectangular boards, and toroidal Go
+- Support for variants: rectangular boards, toroidal Go, and boards with some intersections removed

 q5go was derived from qGo, which was developed by Peter Strempel, Emmanuel Béranger and others.
 Once Qt3 started to disappear, Bernd Schmidt migrated it to Qt4 and named it q4go.
 In 2018, Qt4 started to disappear, and Bernd Schmidt again migrated it, this time replacing large parts of old code that was in poor shape and adding new features.